-Consent can be made during a purchase, an advertising campaign, etc., and usually activates a mechanism for recording contact details of the person in contact lists.
+Consent can be obtained during a purchase, an advertising campaign, etc., and usually activates a mechanism for recording contact details of the person in contact lists.

-Due to the complexity of the internet, the advertising channels, external collaborators on which such actions are set up, actions that have led to this consent by sources/channels of reception are not followed by detailed and standardized history of and/or withdrawal of consent.
+Due to the complexity of the Internet, advertising channels and external collaborators some actions are set up.
+These actions, which lead to consent by sources/channels of reception, are not followed by detailed and standardized history of and/or withdrawal of consent.

-In the international market there are consistency management systems that have limitations such as:
+In the international market, there are consent-consistency management systems that have limitations such as:

 - They rely on the need of documentation of consent from printed evidence.